smerrill/AltTilde/README.md

 ## Overview

+AltTilde is a tray application that listens for the Alt-` and Alt-Shift-` hotkeys to cycle forwards and backwards through open windows of the foreground application.

+## Why?

 Modern Windows development is easier than ever for me, a former Mac-head, especially with WSL2 and its ability to run both Windows and Linux commands.

 The one keyboard shortcut I truly miss on Windows machines is Command/Alt-`, which cycles through windows in the foreground application.
-Both OS X and GNOME support this.
+Both OS X and GNOME support this, so I wrote this app to bring the same support to Windows.

 ## Technologies and Acknowledgements